Last reviewed by Robert Prime — May 2026

 How the pay-per-download model works

-Unlike NetGalley, which charges a flat $350-599 to list, BookSirens charges per download.
+Unlike NetGalley, which charges a flat listing fee, BookSirens charges per download.
 You list your advance copy, genre-matched readers request it, and you pay a small fee only when someone actually downloads.
 No downloads, no cost — which makes it far cheaper for most indie books.

 Why genre-targeting matters

 BookSirens matches your book to readers by genre, so the people downloading it actually read what you write.
-That lifts review rates — typically 40-60% versus the 30-50% you see on broader platforms — because engaged genre readers are more likely to finish and review.
-Reviews land on Amazon, Goodreads and BookBub.
+That can lift review rates versus broader platforms, because engaged genre readers are more likely to finish and review.
+Reviews land on Amazon and Goodreads.

 Where it fits